 Homeowners insurance protects your home and personal belongings from different types of weather damage, including wind-driven storms.
 That means property damage caused by tornadoes, hurricanes, and other windstorms are all typically covered by homeowners insurance, but there may be exclusions and nuances to your coverage depending on where you live.

-Here are some common examples of wind damage that are covered by homeowners insurance.
+Here are some common instances of when wind damage would be covered by homeowners insurance.

 The part of your home perhaps most susceptible to wind damage is your roof.
 Whether a section of shingles is removed or your entire roof is torn off by a tornado, you’d be covered by homeowners insurance.
 Your insurance company may pay for roof repairs or replacement, depending on the extent of the damage.

-Homeowners insurance also covers wind damage to fences, under the other structures provision in your homeowners insurance policy, which covers exterior structures like fences, sheds and detached garages.
-Structures protected under this provision are generally covered against the same perils as your home, including damage from lightning, fire, smoke, and vandalism.
+Homeowners insurance also covers wind damage to fences, under the other structures component in your homeowners insurance policy, which covers exterior structures like fences, sheds and detached garages.

 If a windstorm causes a tree to fall onto a covered structure (like your home, garage, or fence) or blocks your driveway, homeowners insurance will pay up to $1,000 to remove it from your property.
 You would also be reimbursed for property damage caused by the fallen tree.